Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Donald Trump speaks at a press conference on December 16.

-"In my first term, everyone was against me, but in this term, they all want to be friends with me.
+"In my first term, everyone was against me, but in this term, they all want to be my friend.
 I don't know if my personality has changed or something," Mr. Trump said at his private resort Mar-a-Lago in Florida on December 16, his first press conference since being elected US president.

-The latest survey by the American technology company Morning Consult on December 12 showed that Mr. Trump had the highest approval rating since 2017 at 50%, while at the same time in 2016, the majority of people had negative feelings towards him.
-The recent survey also showed that the majority of Americans agree with this year's power transition and believe that Mr. Trump will do well when he returns to the White House next month.
+The latest survey by the American technology company Morning Consult on December 12 showed that Mr. Trump has the highest approval rating since 2017 at 50%, while at the same time in 2016 the percentage of people who did not like him was the majority.
+The recent survey also showed that the majority of Americans agree with this year's power transition process and believe that Mr. Trump will do well when he returns to the White House next month.
 In addition, he also received notable milestones on December 12, when he was voted person of the year by Time magazine and rang the opening bell of the New York Stock Exchange for the first time.

-Bitcoin on track for record high thanks to Trump
+Bitcoin is on track for record highs thanks to Trump

-Meta boss Mark Zuckerberg and Amazon founder Jeff Bezos have had "verbal arguments" with Mr. Trump in the past.
+Meta boss Mark Zuckerberg and Amazon founder Jeff Bezos have had "arguments" with Mr. Trump in the past.
 However, changing their stance is understandable if it brings mutual benefits.
-Especially in a highly competitive field like technology, putting themselves in a confrontation with President-elect Trump can cause big businesses in the US "more harm than good" in the next 4 years.
+Especially in a highly competitive field like technology, pushing themselves into a confrontation with President-elect Trump can cause big businesses in the US "more harm than good" in the next 4 years.

-Politico quoted Adam Kovacevich, former Google policy director, as saying that the tech companies’ donations are a way to get Trump’s attention.
-Although the amount of money will not have a significant impact, public donations can be seen as a way to “speak up” and have the opportunity to get information about Trump’s decisions as soon as possible.
+Politico quoted Adam Kovacevich, former Google policy director, as saying that the tech companies' donations are a way to get Trump's attention.
+Although the amount of money will not have a significant impact, public donations can be seen as a way to "speak out" and have the opportunity to grasp information about Trump's decisions as soon as possible.

-A "step back" amid a series of good news for Mr. Trump came when Judge Juan Merchan in New York State (USA) on December 16 issued a ruling to uphold the conviction of President-elect Donald Trump for paying hush money to an adult film actress.
+A "step back" among a series of good news for Mr. Trump came when Judge Juan Merchan in New York State (USA) on December 16 issued a verdict upholding the conviction of President-elect Donald Trump for paying hush money to an adult film actress.

-According to Reuters, Mr. Merchan supported the prosecutor's view that Mr. Trump's falsification of business records related to his personal actions, not as president, thereby not having a basis for immunity as argued by Mr. Trump's defense team.
-Mr. Trump was originally scheduled to be sentenced on November 26, but Judge Merchan postponed it indefinitely after Mr. Trump won the 2024 US presidential election.
+According to Reuters, Mr. Merchan supported the prosecutor's view that Mr. Trump's falsification of business records related to his personal conduct, not as president, thereby there is no basis for immunity as argued by Mr. Trump's defense team.
+Initially, Mr. Trump was scheduled to be sentenced on November 26, but Judge Merchan postponed it indefinitely after Mr. Trump won the US presidential election in 2024.

 Source: https://thanhnien.vn/soi-dong-cuoc-dua-lay-long-ong-trump-185241217214650921.htm